Jared Harris: 1983–2008

 Harris began his film career directing Darkmoor (1983), an unfinished feature-length film for Duke University's Freewater Films.
 His first film appearance as an actor was in The Rachel Papers (1989).
 He took minor roles in films such as the western romance Far and Away (1992), the historical epic The Last of the Mohicans (1992), and the crime drama Natural Born Killers (1994).
 He took the role of Benmont Tench in Jim Jarmusch's Dead Man (1995).
-He portrayed the role of the aged Will Robinson in the 1998 movie adaptation of the television series Lost in Space.
-That same year he portrayed Vladimir in the controversial black comedy drama film Happiness (1998), written and directed by Todd Solondz.
-He portrayed Kenneth Branagh's character's doppelgänger in How to Kill Your Neighbor's Dog (2000).
+He played the aged Will Robinson in the 1998 movie adaptation of the television series Lost in Space.
+That same year he played Vladimir in the controversial black comedy drama film Happiness (1998), written and directed by Todd Solondz.
+He played Kenneth Branagh's character's doppelgänger in How to Kill Your Neighbor's Dog (2000).

 Other notable roles include Andy Warhol in I Shot Andy Warhol, John Lennon in the television movie Two of Us (2000) and King Henry VIII in the 2003 BBC film adaptation of the novel The Other Boleyn Girl.
-Harris portrayed Dr. Charles Ashford in Resident Evil: Apocalypse (2004).
-He portrayed the gruff Captain Anderson in the BBC2 adaptation of To the Ends of the Earth; Mac McGrath in the film Mr. Deeds; Eamon Quinn on the FX series The Riches; and David Robert Jones on Fringe.
+Harris played Dr Charles Ashford in Resident Evil: Apocalypse (2004).
+He played the gruff Captain Anderson in the BBC2 adaptation of To the Ends of the Earth; Mac McGrath in the film Mr Deeds; Eamon Quinn on the FX series The Riches; and David Robert Jones on Fringe.